abdebek/SciCalc.NetCore/README.md

 - **Formula Parsing and Evaluation**: Supports mathematical operations, cell references, ranges, and common Excel functions.

 Please, refer to the SciCalcDemo project folder for details.

+## License

+Copyright © 2024 Waanfeetan LLC

+This code is licensed under the MIT License.
+See the LICENSE file for more details.